 - Be careful of waivers related to "concerted activities" Sec.
-7 of the NLRA-wages, hours & conditions of employment - Can't waive participation in official agency investigations - Be careful about waivers of reporting of criminal activity - You can waive rehiring of employee
+7 of the NLRA-wages, hours & conditions of employment. - Generally, can't waive participation in official agency investigations. - Be careful about waivers of reporting of criminal activity - You can waive rehiring of employee.

-The Bottom Line If It's Possible to Make Such a Statement
+The Bottom Line

+\If Such a Statement is Possible

-- Leadership, maturity & communication skills are key - Model effective & mature behavior & leadership - Look for circumstances where power is or can be abused & how those imbalances are addressed - Address issues immediately; the law is more lenient when issues are conscientiously addressed - Don't destroy records that are less than 7 years old
+- Leadership, maturity & communication skills are key. - Model effective & mature behavior & leadership. - Look for circumstances where power is or can be abused & how those imbalances are addressed. - Address issues immediately; the law is more lenient when issues are conscientiously addressed. - Don't destroy records that are less than 7 years old.